kartoza/sawps/docs/src/user/manual/data-upload/online-form.md

     9. **Total Count**: The total count field will automatically calculate based on the counts entered for adult males, adult females, juvenile males, and juvenile females.

     10. **Founder Population**: Indicate whether the introduced or reintroduced group is considered a founder population.
 Use the radio buttons to select `Yes` or `No`.
-This is mendatory.
+This is mandatory.

     11. **Event**: Select the appropriate event type from the dropdown menu.
 Choose the event category that best describes the introduction or reintroduction process.
-This field is mendatory.
+This field is mandatory.

     12. **Source**: Describe the source of the introduced or reintroduced population.
-This field is mendatory.
+This field is mandatory.

     13. **Permit Number**: Enter the permit number.